This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Roux-en-y Gastric Bypass

 Roux-en-Y gastric bypass is a type of weight loss surgery.
-During surgery, caregivers use staples to make a small stomach pouch that is separate from the rest of your stomach.
+During surgery, healthcare providers use staples to make a small stomach pouch that is separate from the rest of your stomach.
 Then they connect the jejunum (middle part of the small intestine) to the new stomach pouch.
 When you eat, food bypasses the rest of the stomach and goes directly into the jejunum.
 The surgery makes your stomach smaller so that you feel full sooner and cannot eat as much during meals.
 Your body will not absorb as many calories from food because part of your stomach and intestines are bypassed.

 Two weeks before your surgery:

 - Ask your healthcare provider if you should stop using aspirin or any other prescribed or over-the-counter medicine before surgery.